mukhamadazistholib/marinegeo.github.io/standards.md

 ## Site Abbreviations

 MarineGEO uses a unique 3-letter code for each site (or seascape that includes several nearby sites).
-Thisd code is assigned by MarineGEO in coinsultation with the lead of the partner site.
+This code is assigned by MarineGEO in consultation with the lead of the partner site.

 | Site | Code |